expressots/expresso-site-doc/docs/tutorials/compression.md

 # Compression

-The npm compression package is a middleware that can compress response bodies for requests that traverse through it, which can help reduce the size of data that's sent over the network, leading to quicker response times and lower bandwidth usage.
+The npm compression package is a middleware that can compress response bodies for requests that traverse through it.
+This helps reduce the size of data that's sent over the network, leading to quicker response times and lower bandwidth usage.
 It uses the zlib library to perform gzip or deflate compression, both of which are widely supported by modern web browsers.

-## Compression package
+## Compression Package

 - Performance: It can significantly reduce the size of the response body, thereby decreasing the time it takes for a client to download the response and render the content.